szilvia-csernus/book-cycle/README.md

 ## Future Implementations

-* Further functions for staff members - searching/filtering orders, handling returns and refunds.
+- Further functions for staff members: searching/filtering orders, handling returns and refunds.

-* Implementing an API to calculate postage data and integrate package tracking.
+- Implementing an API to calculate postage data and integrate package tracking.

-* Re-creating the project in a Django REST + ReactJS architecture to improve user experience.
+- Re-creating the project in a Django REST + ReactJS architecture to improve the user experience.

 ---